 - ½ cup chocolate chips (milk chocolate, semi-sweet chocolate or dark chocolate chips)

 In a large bowl, beat the butter until it is fluffy.
 Add the brown sugar and granulated sugar.
 Mix well.

 Add the eggs, one at a time, beating well after each addition.
 Add the vanilla extract.

 Add the flour, baking soda and salt.
-Mix in thoroughly.
+Mix in thoroughly with the wet ingredients.

 Stir in the chocolate chips, butterscotch chips, white chocolate chips and dried cranberries.

-Spoon into the 9 x 13 baking pan and smooth evenly with a rubber spatula.
+Spoon into the prepared pan and smooth evenly with a rubber spatula.

-Bake for 25 minutes until completely set and lightly browned.
+Place the pan into the preheated oven and bake for 25 minutes until completely set and golden brown.

 Servings will depend on the size you cut your bars.